 In this article, we will dive deep into the details of the working opportunities and how to work as an international student in the US.

-Can international students work in the US?
+Can International Students Work in the US?

 International students can work on a student visa in the US, however, there are certain conditions that are required to be followed.
 The availability of employment will be limited by the law but fortunately, you have several options.
 To better understand the requirements while ensuring they are being met, it is best to contact your Designated School Official (DSO).

-Employment opportunities for F-1 student visa
+Employment Opportunities for F-1 Students

 There are currently four ways for international students to work in the US on an F1 student visa, according to the Department of Homeland Security (DHS).
 They are: